Poor organization design stops many organizations from achieving high performance.

 Of course, there is overlap between the two -- so, when you are making a continuous improvement change, you do still need to consider its broader impact on other systems within your business, but generally those changes aren't as wide-reaching as when you do a re-design.

-The technical system (i.e. they way the product is made or service is delivered)
+- The work processes system (i.e. they way the product is made or service is delivered)

 Here is one, organization redesign approach, that I've successfully used ... there are many others ... just keep in mind it is just ONE approach, and may not work for your business or work environment.